 Karen enjoyed wandering the streets and shops to see how much had changed since she was last here in 2008 for work.
 The city had become so much more developed and western.
 There are still the hourly power cuts though!

 The biggest changes were the number of non Indian brand cars on the roads and the airport.
 Karen was one of the last passengers to use the old airport, boy that was an experience.
 Business class lounge comprised of a rusty chair, a voucher for a lassie and samosa.
 The duty free had 3 dusty bottles of perfume and discoloured whiskey.
 Now the western roads to the airport where lined with Palm trees, the airport was gleaming and with so many shops.
-Karen spotted the French connection shop- got excited then remembered we are backpackers now.
+Karen spotted the French connection shop- got excited then remembered we are backpackers now so no shopping.